Omarfadalla/Survival-Extreme/README.md

 # Survival Extreme Part 1

-A brief description of what this project does and why it mas made and incomplete
+A brief description of what this project does !

 <img width="1398" height="1302" alt="CleanShot 2026-08-09 at 23 40 38@2x" src="https://github.com/user-attachments/assets/9823da82-7e95-4eb0-a6b5-420a115b3fee" />

 ## Project Overview

 this project is purely made in Godot 4 engine and features a 2d pixel art game which contains a player a level and slimes with a sruvival style .